joust/new-normal/README.md

 </p>

 <h1>Permalinks</h1>
-<p>The app allows to deep link directy to arguments, e.g. to transmit them to others.
+<p>The app allows to deep link directy to arguments or topics, e.g. to transmit them to others.
 This can be achieved just by specifying either the topic id or the argument ids in the url's hash.
 Some examples:</p>
 <ul>
 <li><code>https://new-normal.app#I17</code>: Show <b>idiot</b> argument with id <code>I17</code></li>
 <li><code>https://new-normal.app#S69</code>: Show <b>sheep</b> argument with id <code>S69</code></li>